Statutes

 Article 17

 Notice of convocation of the General Assembly shall be sent via post, electronic mail or telecopy and shall be signed by the President or, if the President is unable to do so, by the Immediate Past President acting together with one of the Vice-Presidents, by two Vice-Presidents acting together, or by the Immediate Past President or a Vice-President acting together with the Secretary General.
-The notice shall be sent to all members of the Association no later than twenty-one (21) days prior to the date fixed for the meeting of the General Assembly.
-The notice of convocation shall include the date, time and location of the meeting and its agenda.

 Each member may be represented by another member of the Association with a duly signed proxy.